tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 As mentioned, an obvious negative effect of this strong pull was that I made no progress at all on Innerhelm during this time.
 But another significant side effect was a diminishment of self.

-In all honesty, recognized this effect over a year ago, when I was working on my essay ["Certainty and Uncertainty as Elements of Faith."](/posts/faith/certainty-and-uncertainty-as-elements-of-faith/) I wrote this in my journal on September 9th, 2023:
+In all honesty, I recognized this effect over a year ago, when I was working on [an essay on this site](/posts/faith/certainty-and-uncertainty-as-elements-of-faith/).
+I wrote this in my journal on September 9th, 2023:

 > [F]ocusing on building an app makes me possessive of my time and angry when I don't get to work on it (and often angry when I do, because of how slow it goes).
 But when my focus is on my writing, I feel expanded, more emotionally healthy, and a lot more patient with changes to our schedule that limit my time to write.